-As shown in Figure 6, indicators for themes related to the economic condition, education level and demographic structure of affected population were clearly identified.
-Items as 'source of income', 'years of schooling', 'able to read and write', 'family status' were noted in white cards, collocated on the board and discussed.
+The sessions conducted in Addis Ababa included CLUVA European and African partners as well as stakeholders from Addis' local institutions.
+Participants were asked to take part in a brainstorm exercise on indicators that may best fit each vulnerability dimension.
+As shown in Figure 7, indicators for themes related to the economic condition, education level and demographic structure of affected population were clearly identified.
+Items as 'source of income', 'years of schooling', 'able to read and write', 'family status' were noted and discussed.
 There was a general agreement relative to the indicators proposed for asset vulnerability.
 The level of income or the proportion of working individuals was seen as key item which play a role in the safety net of household in Addis, along with the demographic structure which was considered particular central to evaluate the degree of burden on the household given that women, elderly, children and disables are more dependent, therefore potentially at risk.